-Investing in Parisian stone, the right way to save money4th August 2015
+Investing in Parisian stone, the right way to save money l Athena Advisors15 June 2017

 The dollar and pound have come a long way in a year.
 For property investors either side of the Atlantic, the recent exchange rate and property price evolutions can’t go unnoticed.